 According to USDA reports, below is the caloric breakdown for the average American woman and man.

 The daily calorie breakdown for a sedentary woman is as follows:

-Your body is always trying to find its optimal muscle-to-fat ratio.
+Your body is always trying to find its optimal muscle-to-fat ratio, even while on a carnivore diet to promote weight loss.
 There are stages where your fat loss will plateau the same as weight training gains plateau.
 Here’s what you can do.